-The San Thome Cathedral pastor is alluding to the St. Thomas in India legend and the claim that the apostle St. Thomas established Christianity in South India in 54 AD.
+The San Thome Cathedral pastor is alluding to the St. Thomas in India legend and the claim that the apostle St. Thomas established Christianity in South India in 52 CE.
 The story is accepted tradition among Christians in Kerala.
 It is also a classic Christian persecution and martyrdom myth that was invented to malign and demoralise Christianity’s religious opponents.
-Christians have vilified Jews for 2000 years by blaming them for the murder of their god, and Christians have vilified Hindus for centuries by claiming that a Brahmin priest or Hindu king in Mylapore murdered St. Thomas.
-Both ancient communities, Jews and Brahmins — the latter being the custodians of Hindu culture — can thereafter be charged with deicide and subjected to the most wicked abuse and overt attempts to exterminate their religion and culture.
-The mainstream media in India subscribes to this vicious communal agenda and promotes the fable in its columns at regular intervals though it has been aware of the legend’s falsehood and malefic intent for at least twenty years.
-This is inexcusable by any universal standard but gives a revealing insight into the nature of secular democracy and freedom of speech in India today.
-Hindus have no voice in the English-language print media and have become second class citizens in their own motherland.
+Christians have vilified Jews for two millennia by blaming them for the murder of Jesus, and Christians have vilified Hindus for centuries by blaming them, in the persons of a Hindu king and his Brahmin priest, for the murder of Thomas.
+Both ancient communities, Jews and Brahmins―the latter being the custodians of Hindu civilisation―can thereafter be charged with deicide and subjected to the most wicked abuse and overt attempts to exterminate their religion and culture.
+The mainstream media in India subscribes to this vicious communal agenda and promotes the fable in its columns at regular intervals though it has been aware of the legend’s falsehood and malefic intent for decades.
+This is inexcusable by any standard but gives a revealing insight into the nature of secular democracy and freedom of speech as it is practised in India today.
+Hindus have no voice in the English-language print media and have become second class citizens in their own land.
 In states like Tamil Nadu they are virtually a disenfranchised people and under constant attack by an atheistic, racist government that overtly supports the foreign-financed Christian missions and NGOs that work in the state to alienate the Tamil people from their ancient civilisation.

-The Deccan Chronicle’s current resident editor in Chennai is cricket commentator R. Mohan, a self-righteous secularist of the Nehruvian school who assiduously follows the Christian practice of treating Hindu history as mythology and Christian mythology as history.
-In true Indian secularist fashion he does not tolerate dissent and letters sent to the editor concerning the lies and distortions that appear in Deccan Chronicle articles are neither acknowledged or published.
-Every effort is made by Mohan and his correspondents to provoke and insult Hindu readers and undermine their Hindu identity.
+The Deccan Chronicle’s editors in Chennai have been self-righteous secularists of the Nehruvian school who assiduously follow the Christian practice of treating Hindu history as mythology and Christian mythology as history.
+In true Indian secularist fashion they do not tolerate dissent and letters sent to the editor concerning the lies and distortions that appear in Deccan Chronicle articles are neither acknowledged or published.
+Every effort is made by these editors and their correspondents to provoke and insult Hindu readers and undermine their Hindu identity.
 This culturally subversive activity is called “freedom of the press” in our secular socialist India that is Bharat.

-Chairman Reddy and his resident house boy Mohan regard criticism of themselves and their “eminent” contributors — many of them foreigners based in London and New York — as a manifestation of Hindu communalism and ignorance.
-Indeed, dissent can attract a very spiteful response from Mohan Sahib (as this writer knows from experience).
-Yet both of these clever media men, whose decisions influence the opinions of half a million readers and more every day, will ignore facts and figures as extraneous irritants except where the facts and figures can be employed in subtle Hindu-bashing exercises or otherwise to whitewash the bigoted, violent and licentious history of Islam and Christianity in India.
+Chairman Reddy and his resident house boys in Chennai regard criticism of themselves and their “eminent” contributors―many of them foreigners based in London and New York―as a manifestation of Hindu communalism and ignorance.
+Indeed, dissent can attract a very spiteful response from some editors (as this writer knows from experience).
+Yet these clever media men, whose decisions influence the opinions of half a million readers and more every day, will ignore facts and figures as extraneous irritants except where the facts and figures can be employed in subtle Hindu-bashing exercises or otherwise to whitewash the bigoted, violent and licentious history of Islam and Christianity in India.

 What follows is a collection of short items that are related to the St. Thomas legend, that appeared in the Deccan Chronicle in 2008.
 The items. called “name-stake” items with photos were published to establish the Christian ownership of the places they describe.
 The truth that all the places described once had Hindu temples on them until the Portuguese arrived, is thus negated and erased in the public mind.